cooljeanius/A_New_Order/readme.txt

 were created by AxalaraFlame.

 Many of the Akladian faction sprites were corrected by Shadow/Wayfarer.
-Aragwaiths are units created and maintained by Shadow/Wayfarer.
+Aragwaiths were units created and maintained by Shadow/Wayfarer, but they have been removed.

 Dunefolk were created by ??